Antigypsyist homophobia and LGBTI Roma rights in the Nordics

 Minority Stress – Interfem’s Nordic Network for Feminist Activism

-The aim of the project Minority Stress – Interfem’s Network for Feminist Activism, is to strengthen the Nordic network for racialized female and transgender politicians and activists, and offer online capacity-building training and mentorship program for sustainable activism.
-Through the project gender equality, democratic participation, active citizenship, and political inclusion will be promoted.
-The participants and partners in the project are based in Åland, Denmark, Finland, Greenland, Norway, Sápmi, and Sweden.
+The aim of the project Minority Stress – Interfem’s Network for Feminist Activism, was to strengthen the Nordic network for racialized female and transgender politicians and activists, and offer online capacity-building training and mentorship program for sustainable activism.
+Through the project gender equality, democratic participation, active citizenship, and political inclusion was promoted.
+The participants and partners in the project were based in Åland, Denmark, Finland, Greenland, Norway, Sápmi, and Sweden.

 Project activities include: